Beyond Quantum Cluster Theories: Multiscale Approaches for Strongly Correlated Systems: Diagrammatic methods and the Parquet Formalism

 and similarly for $F$ and $\Lambda$.

 The formalism is completed by equations that connect the different types of vertices.
 The full vertex is related to the irreducible vertex by the Bethe-Salpeter equation and the irreducible vertex is in turn related to the fully irreducible vertex by the parquet equation.
 We reproduce the full set of equations for the parquet formulation in the spin diagonalized representation in the following.
-The Schwinger-Dyson equation that connects the vertex to the self-energy is \begin{widetext}